What to Do in Anchorage - Best Activities and Locations 2025

 11. Attend a Festival

-Anchorage hosts many fun festivals, events, and celebrations throughout the year.
-Here are a few that you can attend!
+Anchorage hosts numerous fun festivals, events, and celebrations throughout the year.
+Here are a few you can attend!

-• First Friday Artwalk - This is an artwalk/event on the first Friday of each month.
-There are many galleries around Anchorage (most located downtown) that showcase new artists.
+• First Friday Artwalk - This event occurs on the first Friday of each month, featuring various galleries around Anchorage, predominantly located downtown, that showcase new artists.

-• Fur Rendezvous - This winter festival, locally known as Fur Rondy, first began in 1935 as a way for fur trappers to gather and sell their winter goods and for the community to come together and lift the winter blues.
-Presently, the festival runs about two weeks at the end of February and hosts many annual events such as a grand parade, fur auction, running of the reindeer, Mr. Fur Face (a beard competition), snow sculpture competition, carnival, and much much more.
+• Fur Rendezvous - Locally known as Fur Rondy, this winter festival began in 1935 as a gathering for fur trappers to sell their winter goods and for the community to unite and combat the winter blues.
+Currently, the festival lasts about two weeks at the end of February and includes many annual events such as a grand parade, fur auction, running of the reindeer, Mr. Fur Face (a beard competition), snow sculpture competition, carnival, and much more.
 Read more about the Fur Rondy Festival.

-• Iditarod - The Iditarod is an annual long-distance sled dog race that travels from Anchorage to Nome.
-The ceremonial start of this race is the first Saturday in March on Fourth Avenue in downtown Anchorage.
+• Iditarod - The Iditarod is an annual long-distance sled dog race that runs from Anchorage to Nome.
+The ceremonial start takes place on the first Saturday in March along Fourth Avenue in downtown Anchorage.
 Read more about visiting Alaska in the winter.

 • Summer Solstice - The Anchorage Downtown Partnership hosts the Downtown Summer Solstice Festival to celebrate the longest day of the year.
-There is a variety of entertainment, including live music, dance performances, a beer garden, an art market, kids’ entertainment, food trucks, and more.
+The festival features a variety of entertainment, including live music, dance performances, a beer garden, an art market, kids’ activities, food trucks, and more.

-• 4th of July - Attend a large parade and celebration on the Delaney Park Strip in downtown Anchorage.
-The parade is followed by a festival on the Park Strip with rides, games, vendors, and food.
+• 4th of July - Attend a large parade and celebration at the Delaney Park Strip in downtown Anchorage.
+The parade is followed by a festival on the Park Strip featuring rides, games, vendors, and food.

 • New Year’s Eve - The Anchorage Downtown Partnership hosts an annual New Year’s Eve Celebration and fireworks display in downtown Anchorage.
-The event features an outdoor downtown party with live music.
+This event features an outdoor party with live music.

-Kincaid Park is a large 1,500-acre park located on the edge of Anchorage.
-This is a popular park year-round for walking, running, biking, nordic skiing, and orienteering.
-There is even a frisbee golf course and several soccer fields.
-In the winter, there are over 40 miles of groomed ski trails (12 miles are located on paths that are lighted at night).
+Kincaid Park is a large 1,500-acre park located on the outskirts of Anchorage.
+This park is popular year-round for activities such as walking, running, biking, Nordic skiing, and orienteering.
+It also features a frisbee golf course and several soccer fields.
+In winter, over 40 miles of groomed ski trails are available, with 12 miles of those trails lighted for night skiing.

-Near the main parking area, you will see a large blue building.
-It is possible to take the outside stairs to the roof of the building, where you will have panoramic views of the Chugach Mountains, Denali, and Cook Inlet.
-Kincaid Park is also home to tons of wildlife, including moose, black bears, and eagles.
-There is even a trail that will lead you down to the beautiful Kincaid Beach, a great place to spend a sunny summer day.
+Near the main parking area, you'll find a large blue building.
+Visitors can take the outside stairs to the roof of the building, where they can enjoy panoramic views of the Chugach Mountains, Denali, and Cook Inlet.
+Kincaid Park is also home to a variety of wildlife, including moose, black bears, and eagles.
+Additionally, there is a trail that leads to Kincaid Beach, a lovely spot to enjoy on a sunny summer day.

 13. Watch Float Planes Land at Lake Hood

-If you’re interested in small planes but a flight is a little out of your budget, one of our favorite easy activities is to watch the float planes take off and land at Lake Hood Seaplane Base.
-Lake Hood is the world's largest and busiest seaplane base, with an average of 197 flights per day and 600 flights on peak summer days.
+If you're interested in small planes but a flight is a bit out of your budget, one of our favorite activities is to watch the floatplanes take off and land at Lake Hood Seaplane Base.
+Lake Hood is the world's largest and busiest seaplane base, with an average of 197 flights per day and up to 600 flights on peak summer days.

-The Alaska Aviation Museum is also located on Lake Hood and is a great place to learn about and see planes up close.
+The Alaska Aviation Museum, also located at Lake Hood, is a great place to learn about aviation and see planes up close.

 14. Eat at Local Restaurants

-If you’re anything like us, finding delicious food while traveling is a must.
-Here are some of our favorite places to dine at in Anchorage.
+If you’re like us, finding delicious food while traveling is essential, and Anchorage has some fantastic options.
+Here are some of our favorite dining spots in the city:

-• Breakfast: Snow City Cafe - A quintessential breakfast joint in downtown Anchorage.
-This restaurant is a local favorite with a great menu.
-You can expect a long wait time for a table, so plan ahead.
+• Breakfast: Snow City Cafe - This is a quintessential breakfast spot located in downtown Anchorage.
+It’s a local favorite with a diverse menu.
+Be prepared for a long wait for a table, so plan accordingly

-• Pizza: Hearth - Many people in Alaska will tell you to go to Moose’s Tooth for pizza, but Hearth is our favorite.
-It has a great ambiance, an excellent local beer selection, and delicious food.
+• Pizza: Hearth - While many Alaskans recommend Moose’s Tooth for pizza, our top pick is Hearth.
+It boasts a wonderful ambiance, an impressive selection of local beers, and delicious food.

-• Bakery: Fire Island Rustic Bakeshop - We visit Fire Island multiple times a week for fresh bread or other baked goods.
-It’s located downtown in the new K Street Market co-op.
+• Bakery: Fire Island Rustic Bakeshop - We visit Fire Island multiple times a week for their fresh bread and baked goods.
+This delightful bakery is located in the new K Street Market co-op downtown, where you'll also find great shops including That Feeling Co. (offering coffee and plants), Johnny’s Produce (fresh fruits, vegetables, and smoothies), and La Bodega (a local boutique liquor store).

-• Ice Cream: Wild Scoops - This is hands down the best ice cream in Alaska.
-They use local ingredients and experiment with different flavors.
-Their menu is constantly changing, which keeps loyal customers coming back.
-It’s so good.
+• Ice Cream: Wild Scoops - Hands down, this is the best ice cream in Alaska.
+Wild Scoops uses local ingredients and experiments with a variety of flavors.
+Their menu is always changing, ensuring that loyal customers keep coming back for more.
+It’s SO.
+GOOD.

-• Just Because: Bear’s Tooth - We love Bear’s Tooth.
-Bear’s Tooth is both a movie theater and a restaurant.
-Show up a little early for your movie, order food, and have it brought to your table during the movie.
-What’s better than that?!
-Plus, they screen a great selection of films and often host film festivals and other events.
+• Just Because: Bear’s Tooth - We love Bear’s Tooth; it’s both a movie theater and a restaurant.
+Arrive a little early for your film, order food, and enjoy it at your table during the show.
+What could be better?
+They also screen a great selection of films and frequently host film festivals and other events.

-During the summer months, weekends in Anchorage are bustling with farmers’ markets!
-The growing season in Alaska is short, and locals are anxious to get their hands on some Alaska-grown produce.
-Several markets throughout the city sell fresh vegetables and fruits, baked goods, canned goods, flowers, fresh seafood, and many other products.
+During the summer months, weekends in Anchorage are lively with farmers' markets!
+Since the growing season in Alaska is brief, locals eagerly seek out Alaska-grown produce.
+Several markets throughout the city offer fresh vegetables and fruits, baked goods, canned goods, flowers, fresh seafood, and a variety of other products.
 Our favorite markets in Anchorage include the South Anchorage Farmers Market, the Anchorage Farmers Market, and the Spenard Farmers Market.

 Read more about farmer’s markets in Alaska.